What is Life Coaching?

 Cognitive Behavioural Therapy.
 CBT is a talking therapy.
 It has been proved to help treat a wide range of emotional and physical health conditions in adults, young people, and children.
 CBT looks at how we think about a situation and how this affects the way we act.
 In turn, our actions can affect how we think and feel.
-The therapist and client work together in changing the client’s behaviors, or their thinking patterns, or both of these.
+The therapist and client work together in changing the client’s behaviours or thinking patterns, or both of these.

 Everyone can benefit from CBT.
 CBT provides a set of techniques used by therapists which are particularly effective in helping people who are experiencing stress, anxiety, negative thoughts, challenging emotions and who are experiencing low self-esteem.
 There are also CBT techniques for teaching assertiveness.